 Additionally, back in 2015 I ran a 29er front end on a Megatrail, and liked the bigger wheel up front, but prior to the GeoAdjust headset, I had to run a shorter travel fork to keep the front end from becoming too tall.
 With the choices available now on the Modular Frame Platform, and the ability to adjust front ride height with the GeoAdjust, it was time to do it again, in a better way."

-How did the ride compare to what you're used to?
+How did the MegaSmash compare to your normal trail bike?

 Matt - "The transformation was very noticeable, what was a trail ripper turned into a beast made for bike park runs, shuttle laps, and trail rides with non technical climbing.
 The rear suspension spent most of the trip in Gravity Mode, but was switched to Trail Mode for the climbs on Galbraith Mountain.
 While any of the four full suspension models can handle any ride thrown at them, converting between models is rewarding to get each setup honed for a specific use."

 Matt - "Soft rubber compound, DoubleDown tires with CushCore was overkill on the larger climbing day in Bellingham.
 Running a lighter EXO+ front casing and a faster rolling rubber compound in the rear would have been a better overall setup for me."